The-Art-of-Hacking/h4cker/README.md

 The following are the different video courses that will be part of the Art of Hacking series:

 * Security Penetration Testing (The Art of Hacking Series) LiveLessons
-* Creating Red Teams and Hacking the Enterprise (The Art of Hacking Series) LiveLessons
+* Enterprise Penetration Testing and Continuous Monitoring (the Art of Hacking Series)
-* Wireless Networks and IoT Hacking Techniques (The Art of Hacking Series) LiveLessons
+* Wireless Networks, IoT, and Mobile Devices Hacking (The Art of Hacking Series) LiveLessons
 * Advanced Web Applications Penetration Testing (The Art of Hacking Series) LiveLessons
 * Advanced Network Hacking (The Art of Hacking Series) LiveLessons